-The proposed rule change will apply to all covered securities that meet the criteria of Rule 5.3.
-Pursuant to Rule 5.3, the Exchange establishes guidelines to be considered in evaluating the potential underlying securities for Exchange option transactions.
+The proposed rule change will apply to all covered securities that meet the criteria of Rule 19.3.
+Pursuant to Rule 19.3, the Exchange establishes guidelines to be considered in evaluating the potential underlying securities for Exchange option transactions.
 However, the fact that a particular security may meet the guidelines established by the Exchange does not necessarily mean that it will be approved as an underlying security.
 As part of the established criteria, the issuer must be in compliance with any applicable requirement of the Securities Exchange Act of 1934.
-Additionally, in considering the underlying security, the Exchange relies on information made publicly available by the issuer and/or the markets in which the security is traded.
+Additionally, there are many relevant factors that are considered in arriving at a determination to approve an underlying security.
 Even if the proposed option meets the objective criteria, the Exchange may decide not to list, or place limitations or conditions upon listing.
-The Exchange believes that these measures, together with existing surveillance procedures, provide adequate safeguards in the review of any covered security that may meet the proposed criteria for consideration of the option within the timeframe contained in this proposal.
+The Exchange believes that these measures, together with its existing surveillance procedures, provide adequate safeguards in the review of any covered security that may meet the proposed criteria for consideration of the option within the timeframe contained in this proposal.